clivelo/clivelo.github.io/_posts/2023-01-09-the-fundamentals-of-oop-in-python.md

 What if a semester just ended and we have to update the GPA for all students?
 We have to carefully determine which semester the student is in, and update the GPA in that list.
 We also have to update the cGPA accordingly.

 Storing data this way, there are just so many things that could go wrong if we are not careful.
-By using OOP, we create a blueprint of a student, and we can simply make 500 instances of students easily.
+By using OOP, we create a blueprint of a student, then we can simply make 500 instances of students easily.
 Everything about a student is stored within a single object variable.

 ```python
 # Assuming that we have declared the Student class